2. Material Accounting Policies

 2.5 Inventories

-Inventories are valued at the lower of cost and net realizable value except scrap, which is valued at net realizable value.
+Inventories are valued at the lower of cost and net realisable value, except scrap, which is valued at net realisable value.
 Net realisable value is the estimated selling price in the ordinary course of business, less estimated costs of completion and the estimated costs necessary to make the sale.
 The cost of inventories comprises of cost of purchase, cost of conversion and other costs incurred in bringing the inventories to their respective present location and condition.
 Cost is computed on the weighted average basis.

 2.6 Employee benefits

-a) Short term employee benefits are recognized as an expense in the Statement of Profit and Loss of the year in which the related services are rendered.
+a) Short-term employee benefits are recognised as an expense in the Statement of Profit and Loss of the year in which the related services are rendered.
 Liabilities for wages and salaries, including non-monetary benefits that are expected to be settled wholly within 12 months after the end of the period in which the employees render the related service are recognised in respect of employees' services up to the end of the reporting period and are measured at the amounts expected to be paid when the liabilities are settled.
-The liabilities are presented as current employee benefit obligations in the balance sheet.
+The liabilities are presented as current employee benefit obligations under other current financial liabilities in the Balance Sheet.

 b) Compensated absences is accounted for using the projected unit credit method, on the basis of actuarial valuations carried out by third party actuaries at each Balance Sheet date.
 Actuarial gains and losses arising from experience adjustments and changes in actuarial assumptions are charged or credited to profit and loss in the period in which they arise.